skip to main |

 I am not sure that much benefit has come from most of these sites, except some entertainment.

-es to show my work.
+I do spend time surfing valuable sites that notify me of competitions, grants and other opportunities to show my work.
 Most applications are done online as well.
 I find myself avoiding entries that involve mailing information, weather it be on CD or slides (they still use slides!!!).
 Callforentry.org is a great site to find out about many art opportunities and apply for them all on the same site.

 Even though I have more important work to do today, I procrastinate by blogging and updating my online portfolios.
 I tell myself that I am still doing work.
+So what was the life of an artist like before the internet?

 With that last thought I leave you with a portrait I recently did of my husband Scott.
 This Portrait depicts a typical evening at our house.
 Scott comes home from the office but still has work to do, so instead of painting him playing guitar, as I had originally intended, I get him working on our laptop.